michellabbe/docker-ts3server/README.md

 docker run --restart=unless-stopped --name=ts3server -d -p 9987:9987/udp -p 30033:30033 -p 10011:10011 -v {FOLDER}:/data mlabbe/ts3server
 ```

-You can bind only port `9987/udp` if you don't need Server Query and File Transfer.
+You can bind only port `9987/udp` if you don't need ServerQuery and File Transfers.

 You can also use different port(s) if you want.
 You can keep the default built-in ports inside the container and just map them to different ports on the host, e.g.: